mende273/mende273/README.md

 <p align="left">
 I’m a software engineer specialized in Android development.
-Over the past 7 years, I was working as an Android developer on various high-quality business-oriented Android projects for clients like T-Mobile, Tesco, Cosmote, ReadyEducation, Rumble.
+Over the past 7 years, I was working as an Android developer on various high-quality business-oriented Android projects for different clients.
 This allowed me to understand my clients vision, mission and target audience, it's marketing strategies and implement it into wonderful and efficient products.
 </p>

 <h3 align="left">Languages and Tools:</h3>